Western Animation / Wow! Wow! Wubbzy!

 and aired on Nick Jr.

 .
-The show is named after the Catch Phrase
+The show is named after the main character Wubbzy and his Catch-Phrase

 The show centers on Wubbzy, an anthropomorphic creature with a long, flexible tail.
 His best friends often get in on the action, the pink rabbit-like creature Widget, who is a Gadgeteer Genius

 , and the purple creature Walden, who is the Smart Guy

 .
 In season two, they were joined by Daizy, a dog-like girl creature who acts as The Chick

 - Absentee Actor: Walden and Widget were missing from "Who's That Girl?", "New Kid On the Block" and "What a Card".
 Some other episodes feature only one of the two.

 - Accidental Hero: After Wubbzy plays chase with a friendly dinosaur in "Wubbzy the Hero", the town believes that he saved them by chasing a dangerous dinosaur away.